-Cardiac CZT SPECT does not directly generate planar images, and most thyroid imaging is performed using a 2D approach.
-Thus, we needed to convert tomographic data to 2D data for a corresponding thyroid assessment.
-After an MIP image was generated, it could depict the thyroid gland as effectively as images from a NaI camera.
+Cardiac CZT-SPECT does not directly generate planar images, and most thyroid imaging is performed using a 2-D approach.
+Thus, we needed to convert tomographic data to 2-D data for a corresponding thyroid assessment.
+After a MIP image was generated, it could depict the thyroid gland as effectively as images from a NaI camera.
 In contrast, PE images were not adequate for visual assessment of the thyroid gland.
-The reason for this phenomenon is unclear, because this technique is theoretically similar to that performed with a NaI camera (3).
-At the least it can be concluded that an MIP image needs to be generated for visual assessment of the thyroid gland using cardiac CZT SPECT.
+The reason of this phenomenon is unclear, because this technique is theoretically similar to that performed with a NaI camera (3).
+At the least it can be concluded that an MIP image needs to be generated for visual assessment of the thyroid gland using cardiac CZT-SPECT.

-Image counts measured by setting a region of interest on the CZT SPECT and NaI scans were significantly correlated in both the 99mTc and the 123I images.
+Image counts measured by setting an ROI on the CZT-SPECT and NaI scans were significantly correlated in both the^{99m}Tc and 123I images.
 However, a detailed inspection revealed that in the MIP images, the regression line of the correlation did not cross the origin of the coordinates.
-In an MIP-image-visualized plane, because the voxels with maximum intensity that fall in the way of parallel rays trace from the viewpoint to the plane of projection, the count data might be overestimated.
-Thus, the approximate lines of the MIP image shifted to the higher-count area.
-In addition, the PE images produced stronger correlations of radioactivity with image counts for the 123I tracer than for the ^{99m}Tc tracer.
-PE images were developed especially for calculation of the mean pixel counts of 123 I tracer (3).
-This property may be the reason for better quantification for the 123I tracer than for the 99mTc tracer.
+Because an MIP image visualized plane the voxels with maximum intensity that fall in the way of parallel rays traced from the viewpoint to the plane of projection, the counts data might be overestimated.
+Thus, the approximate lines of the MIP image shifted to the higher count area.
+In addition, the PE images produced stronger correlations of radioactivity with image counts for the 123I radiotracer than that for ^{99m}Tc.
+PE images were developed especially for calculation of the mean pixel counts of 123I radiotracer (3).
+This property may be the reason for better quantification for the 123I radiotracer compared with ^{99m}Tc.

-Parathyroid Imaging
+Parathyroid imaging

-In this study, we obtained clear parathyroid adenoma images in our phantom experiments that faithfully reproduced 3 different acquisition protocols using a CZT camera (16).

-With the dual-phase ^{99m}Tc-sestamibi protocol, a parathyroid adenoma can be visualized in a delayed-phase image.
-Because a dual-phase ^{99m}Tc-sestamibi protocol is the most popular imaging protocol for parathyroid adenomas, our result indicates that this protocol may be one of the most feasible methods for the imaging of other organs using a CZT camera instead of an NaI camera.
+In this study, we obtained clear parathyroid adenoma images in our phantom experiments which faithfully reproduce three different acquisition protocols using a CZT camera (16).
+With the dual-phase ^{99m}Tc sestamibi protocol, a parathyroid adenoma can be visualized in a delayed phase image.
+Because dual-phase ^{99m}Tc sestamibi protocol is the most popular imaging protocol for parathyroid adenomas, our result indicates that this protocol may be one of the most feasible methods for the imaging of other organs using the CZT-SPECT instead of an NaI camera.
 To clarify this issue, further studies that include various sizes and radioactivities of a parathyroid adenoma are needed.